Top Python Frameworks for Web Development in 2025

 – Database agnostic with support for various ORMs

-– Extensive documentation and helpful community
+– Extensive documentation and a helpful community

 – Modular design for easy customization

-– Support for multiple templating engines
+– Support for different templating engines

 – Non-blocking network I/O